tytydraco/yessleep/out/Part_4_Im_an_investigative_journalist_with_a_special_interest_in_unsolved_homicides__missing_persons_cases_I_just_got_fired_and_I_have_some_stories_to_tell.md

 I thought for some reason of the theme song to a show I watched as a teenager. *Two can keep a secret if one of them is dead.*

 "So that's, that's why people think Edwina was involved.
 Or could've prevented it.
-Depends on who you ask, but either way, my mother-in-law is not a popular person right now."
+Depends on who you ask, but either way, my mother-in-law is not a popular person around here anymore."

 Before I could say anything else, his cell phone started ringing and he leapt up as though stung and fished it out of his pocket.
 "Hello?
 Yes, hi, I'm at--no, I just--I'll be right back."